Omig12/ATH-PEBBLE/README.md

 Pebble.js code from HackPR2015

-    An ATH movil client for pebble.
+    -An ATH movil client for pebble.
 When finished would let you send money to your contacts that also have ath movil developed by:
       -Alejandro Salvador Vega Nogales
       -Israel Dilan